 If your project just needs a website landing page with a mobile-responsive design, then a templated website host with responsive mobile designs like Squarespace, Wix, or Weebly should meet your needs.

-If you want greater depth to your workflows and require full backend database functionality for managing users or data, no-code platforms like Bubble (with a third-party mobile wrapper) are the best alternative.
+If you’re launching a blog and want an open-source CMS platform with powerful plugins, try WordPress.And if you want greater depth to your workflows and require full backend database functionality for managing users or data, a no-code platform like Bubble (with a third-party mobile wrapper) is the best alternative.